AnanyaGubba/Human-Action-Detection/README.md

 - Model Training
 Implements supervised learning algorithms such as:

   - K-Nearest Neighbors (KNN)

   - Support Vector Machines (SVM)

   - Random Forest

   - Logistic Regression (or others as included)

 - Model Evaluation
 Uses performance metrics such as:

   - Accuracy

   - Precision, Recall, F1-score

   - Confusion Matrix

 - Data Visualization
 Plots class distributions and feature correlations to uncover patterns.

 - Prediction System
 The trained model can classify a given input sequence into the correct human action.

+# ⚙️ 4.
+How It Works

+1. Load and Explore the Dataset
+Import motion sensor data and analyze distributions, balance, and structure.

+2. Preprocess the Data

+ - Handle missing values

+ - Encode categorical labels

+ - Normalize feature values

+3. Feature Engineering
+Extract meaningful statistical features if working with raw time-series sequences (e.g., mean, std, energy, etc.).

+4. Model Training
+Train one or more ML classifiers on the processed dataset using a training/testing split.

+5. Evaluation
+Predict on the test set and evaluate using various performance metrics.

+6. Prediction
+Use the trained model to classify new unseen motion sensor data into the correct human action label.